Kuba-Kowal/Infrastructure-Mapping-API/README.md

 # Overview

-An asynchronous passive reconnaissance graphing tool for infrastructural mapping across ASN, pDNS, DNS and CT log data.
+An asynchronous passive reconnaissance graphing tool for historical infrastructural mapping across ASN, pDNS, DNS and CT log data.

-Capable of automatically and cleanly displaying (to be implemented) relationships between infrastructure for educated defensive and offensive decision making and asset discovery.
+Capable of storing historical data within a MySQL DB and cleanly displaying (to be implemented) relationships between infrastructure for educated defensive and offensive decision making and asset discovery.

 Designed to save time and effort for penetration testers, bug bounty hunters and security specialists.